Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics

-induced from $\pi_\ast$ is well--defined and linear, for all $m^1\in M^{(1)}$.
-In other words, \eqref{eqInstrinsic} is a bundle morphism, and a direct coordinate approach shows that it is in fact an isomorphism. \end{proof}
+induced from $\pi_\ast$ is well-def\/ined and linear, for all $m^1\in M^{(1)}$.
+In other words, \eqref{eqInstrinsic} is a bundle morphism, is well-def\/ined and linear, and surjective.
+Since the ranks of the bundles are the same, it is an isomorphism. \end{proof}

-We stress that there is no canonical way to project the bundle $\C^1$ over the tautological bundle $L$, if both are understood as bundles over $M^{(2)}$.
-Nevertheless, if $\C^1$ and $L$ are regarded as bundles over $M^{(1)}$, then $\pi_*$ turns out to be a bundle epimorphism from $\C^1$ to $L$, i.e.,
+We stress that there is no canonical way to project the bundle $\C^1$ over the tautological bundle~$L$, if both are understood as bundles over $M^{(2)}$.
+Nevertheless, if $\C^1$ and $L$ are regarded as bundles over~$M^{(1)}$, then $\pi_*$ turns out to be a bundle epimorphism from $\C^1$ to $L$, i.e.,